Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Results of Evaluation

-\xhdr{High accuracy often reflects strong selection effects, not low \textit{ATE} bias} In the Strength of Selection Effect task (\sect\ref{task:selection_effect}), we decrease the overlap in propensity scores between treated and untreated users which makes it \textit{easier} to distinguish between the two groups.
+In the Strength of Selection Effect task, we decrease the overlap in propensity scores between treated and untreated users, which makes it \textit{easier} to distinguish between the two groups.
 We see corresponding \textit{increases} in Treatment Accuracy (Fig.~\ref{fig:results}g), however, bias worsens (Fig.~\ref{fig:results}h,i).
+In \appendixlink{Appendix}~\ref{appendix:additional_metrics}, we also consider the Spearman Correlation, which evaluates propensity scores not on their \textit{absolute} accuracy, but on their \textit{relative} ranking, as in theory it is possible for inaccurate propensity scores to carry useful information.
+We expect the Stratified and Matching Estimators to perform better than IPTW in these cases, \eg in the Signal Intensity Task, where the stratified estimate has lower bias than IPTW (Fig.~\ref{fig:results}e,f) and the Spearman Correlation is higher than Treatment Accuracy at the harder difficulty level (\appendixlink{Appendix}~\ref{appendix:additional_metrics} Fig.~\ref{fig:additional_metrics}d,f).

-In context of observational studies, models with high treatment accuracy should be used with extreme caution --- high accuracy likely reflects that the common support assumption is violated, preventing causal inference.
+In context of observational studies, \new{methods} with high treatment accuracy should be used with extreme caution --- high accuracy likely reflects treated and control groups that are too disjoint for any meaningful comparison to be drawn.
+In this case, the common support assumption is violated, preventing causal inference.
 This highlights the importance of empirical evaluation of the \textit{complete} causal inference pipeline.

-\xhdr{Transformer models fail with limited data} The Sample Size task (\sect\ref{task:amount_data}) explores \new{models' performance on small datasets, a common occurrence in real world applications.} \hbert outperforms other models except when there is very limited data available, with accuracy and bias dropping below n-gram features when data is reduced (Fig.~\ref{fig:results}j,k,l).